amd/Quark/docs/source/onnx/tutorial_mix_precision.rst

 - **Tensor-wise Granularity**

-Tensor-wise mixed precision enables assigning different precisions to individual tensors within a layer.
+Tensor-wise mixed precision enables assigning different precision levels to individual tensors within a layer.
 For example, in an INT8 quantized model, specifying any sensitive tensor as INT16.

 2. **Support for Various Data Types**

-AMD Quark for ONNX mixed precision is not limited to a few integer data types, it supports a wide range of precisions, including but not limited to:
+AMD Quark for ONNX mixed precision is not limited to a few integer data types, it supports a wide range of precision levels, including but not limited to:

 - **More Integer Data Types**